FranciscoMendes10866/slimlink/README.md

 ## Database

-If you want to try the project, at the root of the repository I have a [docker-compose](https://docs.docker.com/compose/) file to create the appropriate containers.
+If you have [Docker](https://docs.docker.com/develop/) installed and if you want to use the same configuration that I used during the development of this project.
+At the root of the repository there is a [docker-compose](https://docs.docker.com/compose/) file.

 To run the following command: